Michelin Logo

 Michelin Logo 1968-1997

-During this period, the developers used the logo’s brand name, so it turned out to be simple and minimalistic.
-Letters of a strict geometric shape, wide, smooth, uppercase, and spaced at a minimum distance from each other.
+During this period, the developers used the brand name of the logo, so it turned out simple and minimalistic.
+Letters of strict geometric shape, wide, smooth, and uppercase, are located at a minimum distance from each other.

 1997 – 2017